jdeaza/RepData_PeerAssessment1/PA1_template.md

 ---
 title: "Peer Assessment 1"
 author: "JDeaza"
-output: md_document
 ---

 Peer Assessment 1
 =================

-This is the Peer Assesment 1, of the Reproducible Research course
+This is the Peer Assesment 1 of the Reproducible Research course

 Loading and preprocessing the data